 Led by Akampiya, Nagabodhi, Navachitta, Ratnavyuha and Vimalachitta

 We've decided to have a retreat over New Year, exploring the theme of personal transformation.
-With time dedicated to meditation, time in the bush, personal reflection, and rituals of transformation and letting go.
-We are also pleased to have Nagabodhi and Vimalachitta joining us for this retreat, while they are visiting from the UK.
+With time dedicated to meditation, being in the bush, personal reflection and rituals of transformation and letting go.
+We are also pleased to have Nagabodhi and Vimalachitta joining us for this retreat while they are visiting from the UK.
 Nagabodhi is the President of the Auckland Buddhist Centre.
 This five day retreat is open to everyone within the Triratna Buddhist Community who is familiar with our practices and wants to spend a weekend on retreat with sangha.
 Bookings essential.
 Cost $375/$325.

 Monkey Mind - Open Retreat (now full - waiting list only)

 5 at Sudarshanaloka

 Our system of practice begins with the stage of integration.
 In meditation, this involves being able to stay present and centred, not pulled off into discursive thought.
 However, even people who have practised meditation for years still sometimes get lost in stories and thought chains (prapancha in Sanskrit).
 For less experienced meditators this unhelpful tendency is often the main barrier to experiencing deeper levels of meditation.
 We shall take a good look at our distractions, exploring what drives them, and what we can do about our tendency to be carried off by them.
 Including lots of practical advice, and help for both less-experienced meditators

 and old hands to gain more reliable access to fulfilling states of mind.
 Bookings essential.
 Cost $240/$190